All Episodes

 Right.

-Now, look at this is I have to ask you a question.
+Now, look at this is, I have to ask you a question.

-Are are you redirecting $20 that you already have deducted going somewhere else, or is this a new $20 that you're deducting?
+Are you redirecting $20 that you already have deducted going somewhere else, or is this a new $20 that you're deducting?

-This would be uh a charitable contribution.
+This would be a charitable contribution.

-In the past I've contributed to other groups, but I've kind of taken a scatter shot, look at the book, pick things that I liked.
+In the past, I've contributed to other groups, but I've kind of taken a scattershot look at the book, pick things that I liked.

-The administrative costs are zero point eight percent.
+The administrative costs are 0.8%.

-So it's a good solid charity.
+So it's a good, solid charity.

-Put twenty bucks a week, I challenge you.
+But $20 a week, I challenge you.

 I need to ask you a question here because I'm trying to figure out the mechanics of this.